 That’s why diversity without inclusion is meaningless.

-Organisations that enact sustainable DE&I strategies achieve up to a 20% increase in organisational inclusion.
+Organizations that enact sustainable DE&I strategies achieve up to a 20% increase in organizational inclusion.
 Greater inclusion leads to greater employee engagement, and several key benefits:

 - A 6.2% increase in on-the-job effort